tredfern/tredfern.github.io/_posts/2025-05-13-Textured-Tiles-Plush-Rangers.md

 ---
-title: Textured Tiles
+title: How to use a Shader to Add Textures to your Tiles in Gamemaker
 date: 2025-05-13 16:00
 categories: [Plush Rangers, Devlog]
 tags: [gamedev, gamemaker, shaders]     # TAG names should always be lowercase
-description: How to use a simple shader to create textured tilesets in Gamemaker
+description: This is a simple technique that can add a lot of extra detail to your game with not much effort.
 ---
 **Sample Project Here!**
 [Github](https://github.com/tredfern/BlendedTerrain) | [YYZ](https://github.com/tredfern/BlendedTerrain/releases/download/20250513/BlendedTerrain.yyz)